 What is COSHH and what does it cover?

-COSHH is essentially the law that ensures employers control hazardous substances in the workplace.
-Ultimately, employees should not be exposed to too much, if any, harmful substances and it is the duty of the employer to make sure employees are protected.
+When it comes to the question “What is COSHH used for”?, COSHH is essentially the law that ensures employers control hazardous substances in the workplace.
+COSHH are the guidelines associated with working with substances hazardous to health regulations.
+Ultimately, employees should not be exposed to too much, if any, harmful substances and it is the duty of the employer to make sure employees are protected and have in place any necessary COSHH risk assessments.

 How can an employer reduce and eliminate an employees’ exposure to harmful substances?